Preparing for Visitors

 I am going to visit my non-verbal, six year old grandson.
 I only see him once a year in his “space” but he knows me from Skype.
 I always try to approach him gently until he acknowledges me.
 What are some tips on making this process easier for him?
 I only have one week with him and want to love him to pieces while I’m there.

 There are a number of possible strategies to utilize to decrease anxieties during a new or novel situation and to increase positive experiences.
-This answer will highlight three interventions; use of a behavior story, shaping play/proximity, and use of structured choice options.
-Each intervention employs structure with visual supports.
+This answer will highlight three behavior interventions; use of a social story, shaping play/proximity, and use of structured choice options.
+Each behavior intervention employs structure with visual supports.

 - Child's Age: 3-5, 6-10